mmoole/ansible-role-vm-provision-image/Readme.md

 About
 -----

 Ansible role for creating a virtual machine on VMWare Esxi/VSphere based on a hard disk image.
-Currently tested with CentOS 7 cloud image.
+Currently tested with CentOS 8, Almalinux 8 and RockyLinux 8 cloud image.
+These images no longer contain scsi drivers so the HDD in the vortual machine is attached to the SATA controller.
+Older images not being compatible with this are not supported.

 Installation
 ------------